phalt/swapi/swapi/templates/docs.md

 <a name="auth"></a>
 ###Authentication

 Swapi is a **completely open API**.
-No authenitcation is required to query and get data.
+No authentication is required to query and get data.
 This also means that we've limited what you can do to just **GET**-ing the data.
 If you find a mistake in the data, then [tweet the author](https://twitter.com/phalt_) or [email him](mailto:paulandrewhallett@gmail.com).

 <a name="schema"></a>
 ###JSON Schema